klebgenomics/Kaptive/docs/source/Databases.rst

 .. note::
  The default phenotype is the "type" label in the Genbank record (e.g. K1).

-This look at an example that uses extra genes:
+This look at an example that uses extra genes outside of the locus (from the *K. pneumonaie* O locus database):

 ======================= ============ ===================
 loci                    genes        phenotype